visionsofparadise/mattcavender/src/blog/bello-world.md

 Having fallback text that is hidden from sighted users but present for screen-readers is not trivial.
 Fallback text uses a screen-reader only technique that hides text off-screen.
 You can find a detailed walkthrough of that [here](https://webaim.org/techniques/css/invisiblecontent/).

-Source code is available [here](https://github.com/visionsofparadise/mattcavender).
+Source code is available on [GitHub](https://github.com/visionsofparadise/mattcavender).

 ---